Longley, Sheffield: Longley Hall

 Longley Hall is well screened from the road.

 Longley Hall stands on Longley Lane at its junction with Crowder Road, it was built around 1780 for Kenyon Parker a renowned and wealthy Sheffield law attorney.
-It is a Grade two listed building which became the target of vandals throughout the 1970s.
-In 1980 the hall was purchased by Business Advisory Services Ltd. who restored the building to a high standard inside and out.
+It is a Grade II listed building which became the target of vandals throughout the 1970s.
+In 1980 the hall was purchased by Business Advisory Services Ltd., who restored the building to a high standard inside and out.
 Today the Hall is owned by a private landlord, and operated as a Supported living project providing a home for people with a range of disabilities.
 It is surrounded by modern housing and well screened and is easily missed by the passer-by although there is a plaque on the wall on Longley Lane.

 Longley Hall Farm was adjacent to the Hall on what is now Crowder Road.
 Between 1906 and the 1950s the farm produced fresh milk, meat and vegetables for the nearby Northern General Hospital.
 The farm was demolished in 1969 and its land was used for housing.